carabina/MenuListKit/README.md

 ### `MenuAdapterItem` and data source

-To load the array of model into a `UICollectionView`, we've reused the idea of IGListKit and we've created the `MenuListAdapter`.
+To load an array of models into a `UICollectionView`, we've reused the idea of IGListKit and we've created the `MenuListAdapter`.

 To all get the work done, implement the data source protocol `MenuListAdapterDataSource` to provide the array of models to the collectionView.
-The adapter will manage all insertions, deletions and updates base on the array.
+The adapter will manage all insertions, deletions and updates based on the array.
-You can also provide a `UIView` to present when there's no data to show.
+You can also provide an `UIView` to present when there's no data to show.

 ```swift
 import MenuListKit